schowd3/MovieManagementApp/README.md

-# Movie Management - Background
+# Movie Management App - Background
 A Movie management application that does CRUD(Create Read Update & Delete) operations to the data implemented using JDBC and Oracle databases.

 Different classes/objects represents the entites that a user can modify.